Justpenz233/ConformableMechanism/README.md

 The integer following make -j is the number of threads supported by your CPU architecture.
 Replace it with your optimal value.

 During the compilation, the dependencies will be automatically downloaded and built.

+## Visualize a pre-computed result
+We provide precomputed results for example scripts, you could visualize them by following the video below:

+<video src="Resource/Video.mp4" controls width="600"></video>

 ## Create a Conformable Mechanism By Yourself
 These instructions give an example to you of how to use our code to design a Conformable Mechanism.